devicenul/bwdemo/README.md

 ## What were the goals and constraints?

-The goal was to get a SpringBoot app up in a Docker container that would let them send me a message via SMS or make a SIP phone call to me.
+The goal was to get a SpringBoot app up in a Docker container that would let someone send me a message via SMS or make a SIP phone call to me.
 The constraints were I had to do with equipment I had on-hand, software I could get for free (or very cheaply, i.e. the Bandwidth trial account), and I could only do it in the time I could carve out of a single weekend, starting on a Friday evening and finishing on Sunday.